fabric8-jenkins/jenkins-openshift-login-plugin/README.md

 # openshift-login

-A Jenkins plugin which lets you login to Jenkins with your account on an OpenShift installation.
+This is a **fork** of the [upstream jenkinsci/openshift-login-plugin][upstream] with a minor change to the role mapping.
+This fork lets you login to Jenkins with your account on an OpenShift installation and allows you to trigger builds if the available role is atleast `view` which is different to the upstream implementation that lets you build only if you have the `edit` role.

 ## Primary scenario